What’s more important for B2B businesses: brand building or lead generation?

 You’ll need to set your expectations properly too, giving the blog at least 9 months and more likely 12 or even 18 months to deliver regular and reliable leads, especially if you’ve got a long sales cycle.

 Blogging isn’t a lead gen silver bullet.
-In fact we’d argue that there is no such thing.
+In fact I’d argue that there is no such thing.
 But with the right strategy and a great team to deliver the best quality content, blogging can absolutely generate leads effectively and consistently for any business.

 Every marketer has their favourite way of describing the stages of the buyer journey.
 Some stick with E St Elmo Lewis’s original AIDA model: Attention, Interest, Desire, Action.
 Others simplify it to Awareness, Consideration and Decision.
 Still others prefer an ‘awareness journey’: problem aware, solution aware, most aware and so on.